Danna Azrieli: Philanthropy

 As Chairwoman of the Azrieli Foundation (Israel), and a member of the Canadian Azrieli Foundation, Azrieli supports a range of education programs, universities, research institutes, medical centers and hospitals.
 In 2004, she founded the Azrieli Empowerment Program that supports over 4000 at-risk middle school students across Israel.
-The program is currently managed by Darca schools, where Azrieli serves as a board member.
+The program is managed by Darca Schools, where Azrieli is a board member.
 The Azrieli Foundation committed NIS 110 million to support the Empowerment Program and has recently donated another NIS 10 million for the "ELA" Educational Leadership Accelerator program.

-In 2018, Azrieli was the Israeli Chair of the General Assembly of the Jewish Federation Annual Meeting in Israel.
+In 2018, Azrieli was the Israeli chair of the General Assembly of the Jewish Federation Annual Meeting in Israel.
 Azrieli spearheaded Tel-Aviv University's 2019 Architect Competition, as part of the Azrieli Foundation's NIS 75 million commitment to establish the David Azrieli School of Architecture in the university.
 Azrieli sits on a number of boards including the International Board of Governors of the Weizmann Institute of Science, the Board of Governors of Tel Aviv University, and the board of the Holocaust Claims Conference, which promotes Shoah education and research and provides grants to organizations that assist Holocaust survivors around the world.
 She is also known for speaking about her father, who was a Holocaust survivor.